 Driving Victoria’s economic growth

-From premium beef and dairy production to delicious vegetables and fruit and award-winning wines, Victoria’s farmers, agribusinesses and surrounding communities punch above their weight in producing high-quality food, fibre and beverages for Victorians and the world.
+Agribusiness is identified as a priority sector in the Victorian Government’s Economic Growth Statement, recognised as an engine of the state’s economic growth.
+From premium beef and dairy to delicious vegetables, fruit and award-winning wines, Victoria’s farmers and agribusinesses punch above their weight in producing high-quality food, fibre and beverages for Victorians and the world.
+Victoria’s agribusinesses are ideally positioned to deliver safe, sustainable and high-quality food into the future.

 * Based on ABS data (Value of Agricultural Commodities Produced), supplemented by analysis by Agriculture Victoria.